lskillen/lskillen/README.md

 ## 👋 About Me

 I'm a passionate technologist and serial entrepreneur who turned a Commodore 64 from childhood into a lifelong journey of building innovative tech solutions.
-Currently serving as CTO and Co-founder at Cloudsmith, where we're revolutionizing cloud-native artifact management and securing the world's software supply chain.
+Currently serving as Founder & CTO at Cloudsmith, where we're revolutionizing cloud-native artifact management and securing the world's software supply chain.

 👈 Yes, that really is a *giant* Pac-Man cup; no, it's not because I've got a tiny head (or maybe it is?)